SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * if you've been inactive on your computer for an extended amount of time, Harvest will catch it and ask if you want to stop the timer and roll back the time.
 * generate invoices for your clients from right within harvest
 * integrate with your accounting app (Quickbooks has a native integration, we use Wave for account, so I integrated that via Zapier)
+* It also integrates with Asana right in the app!

 ### When Harvest may not be for you.

-###### The free version is pretty limited, you can only have two projects.
-I upgraded because tracking my time is really important to me and how we serve our clients
+The free version is pretty limited, you can only have two projects.
+I upgraded because tracking my time is really important to me and how we serve our clients.

-It also integrates with Asana right in the app!

 Alternatives to Harvest